imartinezortiz/dalgs/README.md

 0.- Export csv
 1.- POST activities to a group and/or course
-2.- Securing Web Service (exception in Spring Security ???) call header 3.- Change type of competence to an enum
-4.- Add credits attribute to subject
+2.- Securing Web Service (exception in Spring Security ???) call header 3.- Add credits attribute to subject
-5.- Add url for the "ficha docente"
+4.- Add url for the "ficha docente"

 Optional: Change the pagination